 Lucian frowned.
 "A cage?"

 "Because you called me.
 Not with words… but with action.
 With defiance.
-You broke fate not once, but twice.
-You stared into the maw of death and spat in its eye.
-That strength—the will—that belongs to me.
-That is the fire of the Velarian bloodline.
+You defied fate not once, but twice.
+You stared into the belly of death and spat in its eye.
+That strength—the will—that…that belongs to me.
+That is the fire of the Valerian bloodline.
 My blood."

-Lucian gave her an appalling stare.
-The thought of his resistance and will all being because of her didnt sit well with him.
+Lucian gave her a questioning stare.
+The thought that his fierce resistance—his willpower and strength had all been because of her was a little unsettling for him.

-Yet so much made sense now—his endurance, his instincts, the way he could fight even when logic said he should fall and the curses that defied nature itself.
-All the pieces of the puzzle semed to be coming together yet he felt that something was missing or that she withheld a few important details.
+Yet so much made sense now—his endurance, his instincts, the way he could fight even when logic said he should fail and the curses that defied nature itself.
+All the pieces of the puzzle seemed to be coming together, yet he felt that something was still missing or that she had withheld a few important details.

 Kronen's voice softened.

-She approached once more, kneeling slightly to meet his eyes.
+She approached him once again, stooping slightly to meet his gaze.

 Lucian met her gaze, his expression now calm and cold.
 His body still battered.

-Kronen's grin widened at Lucian's cutting words.
+Kronen's grin widened at Lucian's piercing words.
 Golden flames dancing on the water reflected in her eyes like stars set ablaze.
 For a moment, she looked truly divine—regal, powerful… and entirely unrepentant.

 "My, my… when did you figure me out?" she purred, her voice shifting into something laced with amusement and cruelty.